hltcoe/concrete-gigaword/README.md

 Concretely Annotated Gigaword
 ---
 See `GIGAWORD.md` for instructions about how to reproduce the Concrete representation of English Gigaword v5, one of the data sets described in the publication `Concretely Annotated Corpora`.

+License
+---
+Apache 2